Preparing a Schedule C- self employment or business expenses

 Retain documentation

-If you sell products (Part III)
+If you sell products (Part III)- this is out of scope for VITA services

 Include inventory changes, cost of inventory, and purchases